srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 };
 ```

-The number of weights of a node normally depends on the number of nodes in the previous layer.
+The number of weights of a node normally depends on the number of nodes in the previous layer (assuming a fully connected design).
 Since we want this number to be dynamic we use an empty array or *flexible array member*.
-But we need to remember how many weights a node actually has.
+But, in order to be able to access each individual weight later, we need to remember how many weights a node actually has.
 This is what `wcount` (weight count) is for.

-Next we put several of these nodes to form a layer
+Next we put several of these nodes tegether to form a layer

 ```c
 struct Layer{